eduardo-sm/tizen-help/README.md

       tizen-help info
       tizen-help syntax
       tizen-help help
+      tizen-help version

   Options:
       -h | --help                   Print this message
+      -v | --version                Print script version

     Environment variables:
       - CHROMIUM                    Path of the browser executable
       - SAMSUNG_DEVICE_IP           IP Address of the device to connect to
       - DISABLE_WEB_SECURITY        Start the browser with web security disabled [ true | false ]

+    Examples of use:
+      # Build will always create a .buildResult directory
+      $ tizen-help build ./build

+      # Package your build in a wgt.
+Current signing profile will be used.
+      $ tizen-help package ./build/.buildResult

+      # Install can accept a second argument to target a device.
+Overrides SAMSUNG_DEVICE_IP env variable.
+      $ tizen-help install ./build/.buildResult/MY_APP.wgt

+      # Debug can accept a second argument to target a device.
+Overrides SAMSUNG_DEVICE_IP env variable.
+      $ tizen-help debug ./build/.buildResult/MY_APP.wgt

+      # Uninstall can accept a second argument to target a device.
+Overrides SAMSUNG_DEVICE_IP env variable.
+      $ tizen-help uninstall ./build/.buildResult/MY_APP.wgt
 ```

 # Compatibility